PramodTeng/Register-SignUp-and-Login-Using-Indetity-FrameWork/README.md

 Step1:

-Add Identity To Our Project.
+Add Identity To Our Project.(Right Click on the project, Go to Add, Select New Scaffolded item and Click on identity.)

 * Add Layout Page(Maste Page)
 * Select Features you want to add in Identity.